There are two steps we like to follow to help students and families

 • INITIAL FREE SESSION: We are happy to provide a one-hour free session to work with you and your child as we go over all of the above content.

-However, if you feel you and your child need more than the initial one-hour free consultation and would prefer more individualized instruction with one of our Gruber staff members to complete your FAFSA application, these services are available to you for a nominal fee upon request.
+However, if you feel you and your child need more than the initial one-hour free consultation and would prefer more individualized instruction with one of our Gruber staff members to complete your FAFSA application, these services can be made available via scheduled appointment upon request.

 Please complete the information below if you would